analogdevicesinc/VSCode-Maxim/readme.md

 6. Install official Microsoft [C/C++ VSCode Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).

-7. (Recommended) Disable VS Code auto updates in `File -> Preferences -> Settings` by setting `update.mode` to manual.
+7. (Recommended) Disable VS Code auto updates in `File -> Preferences -> Settings` by setting `update.mode` to manual and `extensions.autoUpdate` to None.
 VS Code updates on a monthly basis, and sometimes an auto-update can break the project files.
+Additionally, feature changes on the vscode-cpptools extension may cause instability.
+Tested version #s can be found on each Release page.

 8. That's it!
 You're ready to start using Visual Studio Code to develop with Maxim's Microcontrollers.
 See Usage below.